 Playing traditional games with villagers' kids and handpicking fruits

-Enjoy local Qazvini food and have your children discovering some tasty specialities.
+Enjoy local Qazvini food and have your children discover some tasty specialities.
 Then, head toward the small village of Alolak, 15 kilometres away.
-Nestled in a green scenery, meet with local villagers and kids.
-You soon realize how family and kids are crucial and beloved in Iranian culture by the warm welcoming of the village's inhabitants.
+Nestled in green scenery, meet with local villagers and kids.
+You soon realize how family and kids are crucial and beloved in Iranian culture through the warm welcoming of the village's inhabitants.

 Wake up with the sound of birds and animals, which invites your family to explore the small paths of the village.
 This gentle walk is leading you to heavenly gardens where you can enjoy handpicking fruit in fruit season or simply wandering in the green sight of remote landscapes.
 After a delightful lunch in absolute native taste, embark your family back to Qazvin to rejoin more cultural and historical monuments.